mongoose-os/mos/README.md

 ## Setup private build server ( Ubuntu )

-Make sure you have docker installes on machien you want the server to run:
+Make sure you have docker installed on machinr you want the server to run:

 ```
 $ sudo apt-get install docker